FREE SHIPPING on orders of $85 or more

 Another 263 words(19 lines of text) are included under the topic Early Haefner Notables in all our PDF Extended History products.

 Some of the first settlers of this family name were:

-Haefner Settlers in the United States in the 18th Century
+Haefner Settlers in United States in the 18th Century

-Haefner Settlers in the United States in the 19th Century
+Haefner Settlers in United States in the 19th Century

 The Haefner Family Crest was acquired from the Houseofnames.com archives.
 The Haefner Family Crest was drawn according to heraldic standards based on published blazons.
 We generally include the oldest published family crest once associated with each surname.